 We don’t like to assume you know this but rather prefer to emphasise that the official gorilla trekking age limit is 15 years and above.
-However, there are exceptions that can be made for your teenager to go gorilla trekking even when they are not yet 15 years.
+However, some exceptions can be made for your teenager to go gorilla trekking even when they are not yet 15 years old.
 We will explain what you need to do to successfully get your son or daughter to track mountain gorillas at an early age shy of 15 years.

 How to organise Gorilla trekking for teenagers below 15 years

-The procedures involved when working with Realm Africa Safaris™ – your ultimate gorilla trekking company to organise a gorilla trekking holiday for a child – below 15 years includes the following;
+The procedures involved when working with Realm Africa Safaris™ – your ultimate gorilla trekking company to organise a gorilla trekking holiday for a child – below 15 years include the following;

 Uganda Wildlife Authority and Realm Africa Safaris™ will be interested in knowing if your underage (15 years below) is physically fit to cope with the challenges involved in trekking through the impenetrable forest cover and tangled vegetation climbing and descending mountains on the wet and slippery surface that is weather dependent.
 The photos requested are to do a visual assessment.
 We have had quite a couple of minors aged between 13 – 14 years successfully secure gorilla trekking permission to trek gorillas in Bwindi Forest National Park and Mgahinga Gorilla National Park both located in Uganda

-*If you are an ex-pat living working in Uganda, we may actually request you to come along with your child to the Uganda wildlife Authority premises in Kampala for a physical assert for fitness and ability to endure to gorilla trekking demands.
+*If you are an ex-pat living and working in Uganda, we may request you to come along with your child to the Uganda Wildlife Authority premises in Kampala for a physical assessment for fitness and ability to endure gorilla trekking demands.

-*Where available, we also recommend to attach or mention any other rigorous activities similar to gorilla trekking that your child could have to take part in that you think make him/her fit to take on the gorilla trekking challenge.
+*Where available, we also recommend attaching or mentioning any other rigorous activities similar to gorilla trekking that your child could have to take part in that you think make him/her fit to take on the gorilla trekking challenge.

 * We trust that you will be responsible enough to consider accompanying your child on the actual day of gorilla trekking.
 This means you will need a gorilla trekking permit for yourself as well.